david-venancio/rd-block/README.md

-# RD-BLOCK : Rhombic Dodecaedron (Truss-style & cutted in half)
+# RD-BLOCK : Rhombic Dodecahedron (Truss-style & cutted in half)

 = 3D-printed building block that doesn't need supports and is lightweight !